-To date, we’ve secured features in national and regional press, including interviews with CEO Paul Stuart with Press Association, talkRADIO and LondonLive, which amplified the call to give meaningful gifts this year rather than cheap stocking fillers and novelty socks.
+To date, we’ve secured features in national and regional press, including interviews with CEO Paul Stuart with Sky News, Press Association, talkRADIO and LondonLive.
+Plus features in The Telegraph, The Sunday Telegraph and The Sun have amplified the call to give meaningful gifts this year rather than cheap stocking fillers and novelty socks.

 Send a Cow offers a wide range of practical gifts on their virtual online shop, from goats and garden gadgets to seeds and stoves.
 The average person spends between £10 – £20 on unwanted presents for loved ones each year.
 Instead they could buy:

 - Two chickens that can provide malnourished families with eggs to eat and sell (£16)

 - Garden tools for two families so they can grow their own vegetables (£14)